-INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our program staff: Include representative adult learners with learning disabilities in collaborative planning processes to ensure that program services are designed to meet learner needs. • Share with learners instructional plans appropriate for learner needs and present them in a format that learners can understand.
-Regularly review individual learner progress with learners and adjust plans of instruction as needed.
+INDICATOR STRONGLY AGREE AGREE DISAGREE STRONGLY DISAGREE ACTION NEEDED Our literacy program staff and tutors: • Include representative adult learners with learning disabilities in collaborative planning processes to ensure that program services are designed to meet learner needs. • Share with learners instructional plans appropriate for learner needs and present them in a format that learners can understand. • Regularly review individual learner progress with learners and adjust plans of instruction as needed.
 Incorporate self-advocacy information in instructional plans.
-Our program: Develops and implements action plans for assessment, instruction, and progress measurement that take into account individual learner profiles, learner choices, and learning disability documentation.
+Our literacy program: Develops and implements action plans for assessment, instruction, and progress measurement that take into account individual learner profiles, learner choices, and learning disability documentation.
 Has a variety of resources and curricular options available to learners with learning disabilities.
-Plans for ongoing professional development in order to continually upgrade and promote research-based learning disability services.
-Our learners: Are able to identify their needs and know how to access/ask for program and community services. • Are involved in planning their program of instruction so that it meets individual goals.
-Participate in making instructional changes based on periodic progress reviews.
+Plans for ongoing professional development for staff and tutors in order to continually upgrade and promote research-based learning disability services.
+Our learners: • Are able to identify their needs and know how to access/ask for program and community services. • Are involved in planning their program of instruction so that it meets individual goals. • Participate in making instructional changes based on periodic progress reviews.